ervinne13/nw-cms-versions/README.md

 ]);
 ````

-Version `status` can be any string you want but `"Published"` is reserved and is set to signify that the version is the currently
+Version `status` can be any string you want but `"Published"` is reserved and is set to signify that the version is the currently used version.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMDIyMDI1MThdfQ==
+eyJoaXN0b3J5IjpbLTQxMTAyODM2N119
 -->